 Vertical and Horizontal Panel Spanning

-System Built School Solutions
+Structural EWI & System Built School Solutions

 Of course it’s not all about housing – around 46% of the 13,00 schools built in England and Wales between 1945 and 1975 were system or modular built.

-The Structural system can be used to over clad failing infill panels.
+The structural system can be used to over clad failing infill panels.
 Alternatively, the panels can be removed and the SEWI system used to infill between the original load bearing steel columns.

-As an added benefit the system can be used to reconfigure the facade in order to reduce the amount of glazed areas in order to improve thermal performance and reduce solar glare in the classrooms.
-In this case the existing panels and windows are removed and a lightweight steel frame constructed to house the required size of window.
+As an added benefit the system can be used to reconfigure the facade.
+Specifically, this can reduce the amount of glazed areas in order to improve thermal performance and reduce solar glare in the classrooms.
+In this case the existing panels and windows are first removed.
+A lightweight steel frame is then constructed to house the required size of window.
 The SEWI panels then connect the existing frame to these new frames with primary and secondary fixings.